Vitamin D is a fat-soluble vitamin that is essential for optimal health.

 However, unlike other vitamins that you can only get through your diet, vitamin D can also be made by your body when your skin is exposed to the sun.

-For this reason, vitamin D is technically considered a hormone.
+For this reason, vitamin D is often called “the sunshine vitamin.”

 Interestingly, having adequate blood levels of this vitamin can provide many important health benefits.

 This article lists 15 science-based benefits linked to vitamin D.

 1. Improves Bone Health

 Vitamin D plays an important role in the health of your bones.